tensorlang/tensorlang/README.md

 }
 ```

 As you can see above, the only difference between a function definition and a macro definition is the use of `()` to specify zero or more arguments.
-If the `()` are present in a definition, it's a funciton definition.
+If the `()` are present in a definition, it's a function definition.
 If they're absent, it's a macro definition.